Trump removal trial: Democrats face risks and limits - Go Tech Daily

 “And once we hear this overwhelming evidence,” she said, raising her voice mockingly, “I don’t know if we’ll need to see more witnesses, but let’s listen to this overwhelming evidence. “

-Schumer deplored the limits on witnesses, saying on Wednesday that the dismissal trial “begins with a cloud hanging above, a cloud of injustice”.
+Senate Democratic Leader Chuck Schumer lamented the limits on witnesses, saying on Wednesday that the impeachment trial “begins with a cloud hanging over it, a cloud of injustice”.

 The Republicans remained eager for a speedy trial.
 However, Trump’s legal team took the opportunity to file a motion to dismiss the case on Wednesday, acknowledging that there were not enough Republican votes to support it.